KevinMechler/Portfolio/README.md

 # Portfolio
-A collection of my personal projects.
+A collection of my personal extracurricular projects.
+Right now, my foucus is developing the new telemetry system for Lonhorn Racaing's electric FSAE car.